Ada-Developers-Academy/core/intro-to-functions/invoking-functions.md

 Callout: `print`'s return value is always `None`!
 This is intentional.
 The people who defined `print` (aka Python) said that the responsibility of `print` is to return `None`.

 How do we figure out what a return value is or should be?

-The logic for determining the return value is inside of the function itself, so to figure out what the return value for any function is, we would need to...
+The logic for determining the return value is inside of the function itself, so to figure out what the return value for any function is, we would need to do one of...

-- look at how the function is defined, or
+- look at how the function is defined
 - read the function's documentation

 ### Calling Functions and Using Return Values is Our Job